dpastorgalan/personal_web/content/authors/admin/_index.md

 superuser: true

 # Role/position/tagline
-role: Científico Titular
-role: Assistant Professor (助教) of Tectonics
+role: Científico Titular and Assistant Professor (助教) of Tectonics

 # Organizations/Affiliations to show in About widget
 organizations: